checkly/theheadless.dev/blog/posts/microsoft-live-login.md

   - E2E
 ---

-Log in to your Microsoft Live account
+Log in to your Microsoft Live account.

 ## Steps